iota-community/Community-Governance/README.md

 ### This is how a user can change a vote:

-- [ ]  **During commencing time:** open the Treasury Website and initiate a new vote as described above.
-The old vote will be removed and the new one initiated
+- [ ]  **During commencing period:** Open the voting application on the website and initiate a new vote as described above.
+The old vote will be removed, and the new one initiated.

-- [ ]  **During the holding period:** Initiating a standard transaction with tokens that are currently used to vote will remove the Indexation Data payload together with the tokens from the UTXO.
-The voting plugin will recognize this change with the next milestone and stop accumulating the votes for this address.
-To use a different amount of votes now, the user has to initiate a new vote as described above.
+- [ ]  **During the holding period:** Open the voting application on the website and initiate a new vote as described above.
+The old vote will be removed, and the new one created.

-- [ ]  **During the holding period:** Users can always add tokens into the vote that are not currently used by initiating the voting process for those tokens.
-The tokens will then be counted from the next milestone on and so will also reach a percentage of the total weight (starting on day 7 of 10 will create only 30% total voting power for those tokens)
+You can always add unused tokens into the vote by initiating the voting process for those wallets.
+The tokens will then be counted from the next milestone on and will also reach a percentage of the total weight (starting on day seven out of a total 10 days will generate 30% real voting power for those tokens)

-- [ ]  **Changing the opinion:** A user can also change the opinion of the vote during the holding period.
-Therefore the voter needs to initiate a new vote with the changed oppinion.
-From the next milestone on, the Votes will accumulate weight for the new opinion, but the opinion weight that has been collected until the change has happened will still count for the first opinion.
-So if a user changed the opinion exactly at “halftime” of the vote with an unchanged token amount, both opinions would accumulate exactly the same weight and therefore result in an effective 0 - sum vote count at the end of the holding time.
+- [ ]  **Changing the opinion:** You can also change the opinion of the vote anytime.
+In which case,  the tokens will be sent again.
+Open the voting application on the website and initiate a new vote but now with the opposite opinion in the data payload.
+From the next milestone on, the votes will accumulate weight for the new opinion.
+Be aware that the opinion weight that has been collected until the change has happened will still count for the first opinion.
+So if you changed your opinion exactly at the vote’s “halftime” with an unchanged token amount, both opinions accumulate exactly 50% total weight.

 ### Using Github to create, discuss, approve and publish proposals